+ISO 20022 Registration Authority (RA) Preliminary Quality Review

+The ISO RA has already reported on some items, which have been fixed for this 'draft 4' publication:

 Elimination of duplicate message components.
 These may be inadvertently created and normally should have been checked and eliminated before draft schemas are distributed.
 The following changes have been made: